-The JD is regarded as a full-time degree requiring attendance at classes and pre-reading for classes.
+The JD is regarded as a full-time or part-time degree requiring class attendance and pre-reading.

 Class registration and attendance

-In later years, students have greater flexibility in registering for classes, butare required to prepare for and attend all classes, sit for examinations and class tests, and complete other assessment on the dates prescribed.
-Students cannot register inclasses that result in timetable clashes.
+Students are required to prepare for and attend all classes, sit for examinations and class tests, and complete other assessment on the dates prescribed.
+Students cannot register in classes that result in timetable clashes.

 Please note that contact hours may vary to those listed in the handbook due to COVID-19.
 Please refer to the LMS Canvas subject pages for updated information.

 Time management plays a key role in ensuring successful study.
 The time commitment required for each subject is set out in the Handbook.
 Most subjects are taught during either Semester 1 or Semester 2 of the academic year.
 Some classes are taught on a more intensive basis during the summer or winter non-teaching period.
 The total commitment listed in the Handbook includes classes, pre-reading and assessment tasks.
 Students should ensure they are available for the whole teaching period for intensive subjects.

 For compulsory subjects the total time commitment is 144 hours per subject.
 Classes for the compulsory subjects taught across the semester are typically timetabled throughout the day, including later in the day, so all students (full time and part time) can nominate the times that best suit their situation.
 Intensives are usually taught over two weeks in either summer or winter.

 In elective subjects the standard time commitment is 144 hours per subject.
 There are options for students to take electives as intensives in summer and winter as well.